radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/system/README.md

 ## Implementation

-The System Layer implements this by defining the Kernel Callback Object and using the kernel Node/Partition/Substate abstractions.
+The System Layer is implemented by defining the Kernel Callback Object and defining the Actor/Package/Blueprint/Object abstractings on top of the kernel's Node/Partition/Substate abstractions.